Change Control Software: Manage Regulatory Change from Request to Implementation

 Software Changes Requiring Validation

-Changes to computerised systems used in GMP applications — laboratory information management systems, manufacturing execution systems, enterprise resource planning systems, and the QMS platform itself — require change control under 21 CFR Part 11 and EU Annex 11.
-A software change that affects the functionality of a validated system requires an impact assessment against the system’s validated state, a determination of whether the change requires revalidation or can be addressed through a change assessment with regression testing, and an update of the system’s validation documentation to reflect the change.
-In eLeaP, software change control records include a validated system impact assessment, route to the system owner, and validation responsible for impact evaluation, and generate an update task for the affected validation documentation packages.
+Changes to computerized systems used in GMP applications — laboratory information management systems, manufacturing execution systems, enterprise resource planning systems, and the QMS platform itself — require change control under the predicate rules governing those systems: 21 CFR Part 211.68 and 211.100 for pharmaceutical GMP systems, ISO 13485 Clause 7.5.6 and QMSR for medical device systems.
+21 CFR Part 11 governs how the electronic records and signatures documenting those changes must be maintained — it defines the requirements for the audit trail, access controls, and electronic signature meaning captured in the change control record, but the change control mandate itself derives from the underlying predicate regulations.
+For manufacturers with European operations, EU Annex 11 governs computerized system validation change control requirements.
+A software change that affects the functionality of a validated system requires an impact assessment against the system’s validated state, a determination of whether the change requires revalidation or can be addressed through a change assessment with regression testing, and an update to the system’s validation documentation to reflect the change.
+In eLeaP, software change control records include a validated system impact assessment, route to the system owner and validation responsible for impact evaluation, and generate an update task for the affected validation documentation packages.

-Organisational changes — role redefinitions, reporting line changes, responsibility transfers between functions, site reorganisations — affect the quality system in ways that are less visible than process or equipment changes but equally consequential for regulatory compliance.
+Organizational changes — role redefinitions, reporting line changes, responsibility transfers between functions, site reorganizations — affect the quality system in ways that are less visible than process or equipment changes but equally consequential for regulatory compliance.
 When a quality assurance responsibility transfers from one function to another, the procedures governing that responsibility must be updated, the approval matrices in the quality system must be revised, and the training records for the incoming function must reflect training on the responsibilities being assumed.
-In eLeaP, organisational change control records route to the quality system manager and the affected function heads, identify the documents and approval matrices requiring update, and generate training assignments for the incoming responsibility holders before the organisational change is effective.
+In eLeaP, organizational change control records route to the quality system manager and the affected function heads, identify the documents and approval matrices requiring update, and generate training assignments for the incoming responsibility holders before the organizational change is effective.

-A change control record that reaches approval without a thorough impact assessment has documented that a change was approved, not that the change was evaluated.
-Impact assessment is the step that converts a change control process from a documentation exercise into a genuine quality risk management activity.
-It asks — and answers — every question that determines how the change must be managed and what downstream actions the change requires.
+A change control record that reaches approval without a thorough impact assessment has documented that a change was approved — not that the change was evaluated.
+Impact assessment is what converts a change control process from a documentation exercise into a genuine quality risk management activity.
+It asks and answers every question that determines how the change must be managed and what downstream actions the change requires before implementation.

 Who Is Affected: Routing to the Right Reviewers

 The impact assessment begins by identifying which functions are affected by the change.
-A process change that affects production methods, routes to production, quality, and validation.
-A change that affects a customer-facing specification routes to regulatory affairs and commercial quality.
+A process change affecting production methods routes to production, quality, and validation.
+A change affecting a customer-facing specification routes to regulatory affairs and commercial quality.
 A change to a procedure used by multiple sites routes to each site’s quality function.
-In eLeaP, the impact assessment drives the approval routing configuration: the functions identified as affected in the impact assessment receive review and approval tasks in the change control workflow.
-Functions not identified as affected are not added to the approval sequence, keeping the approval routing proportionate to the actual impact of the change.
+In eLeaP, the impact assessment drives the approval routing configuration: functions identified as affected receive review and approval tasks in the change control workflow.
+Functions not identified as affected are not added to the approval sequence, keeping routing proportionate to actual impact.

 Which Documents Need Revision

 A change to a manufacturing process typically requires revision of the batch record, the relevant SOPs, the process validation protocol and report, and the master batch formula.
 A change to equipment may require revision of the equipment qualification protocols, the related cleaning procedure, and any SOPs that reference the equipment.
-The impact assessment identifies each document requiring revision, and the change control record generates a document revision task for each identified document.
-Document revision tasks link to the change control record so that each document revision is traceable to the change that necessitated it — providing the audit trail that an investigator expects when reviewing why a document was revised.
+The impact assessment identifies each document requiring revision, and the change control record generates a document revision task for each.
+Document revision tasks link back to the change control record so each revision is traceable to the change that necessitated it — providing the audit trail an investigator expects when reviewing why a document was revised.

 Which Processes Need Revalidation